grove-mountain/docker-ldap-server/readme.md

-# LDAP Docker for HashiCorp SEs
+# LDAP Docker Server for local LDAP development

 This is a basic extension of: https://github.com/osixia/docker-openldap